Epsilon-nets, unitary designs and random quantum circuits: Polynomial approximation of Dirac delta on Unitarty channels

 We now use the estimates from lemma \ref{lem:loverBOUNDnormCONST} and proposition \ref{prop:2normFksigma} obtaining for $k\geq d/\sigma$, $\sigma\leq\frac{\pi}{4\sqrt{d}}$ and $\sigma\leq 1/4$

 where the terms $1/(d!(2\pi)^d)$ are already cancelled, and

 We prove by induction (one has to actually run induction twice) that $B_d\leq 1$.
 Finally we note that the condition (so that we can take $\sigma\leq \frac{1}{6\sqrt{d}}$) that we have in assumptions of the theorem implies the above conditions on $\sigma$.

-This concludes the proof.
+We conclude the proof by giving an upper bound on $\|\F^\sigma_{ k}\|_1$.
+Due to Lemma \ref{lem:pos_function_norm_1} it is enough to bound distance in 1-norm between $\F_k^\sigma$ and a positive function our our choice.
+We choose the positive function to be $\tilde\F_\sigma/\N^\sigma_k$.
+We then have